LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

    aVisitor acceptBraceNode: self
 ```

 You also need to find all visitors that you will need to enhance.
-To discover them look for implementors of visiting messages in the AST hierarchy such as `#visitCascadeNode:`, etc. Writing each of the required implementors of `#visitCascadeNode:` is also straightforward:
+To discover them look for implementors of visiting messages in the AST hierarchy such as `#visitCascadeNode:`, etc. Writing each of the required implementors of `#visitBraceNode:` is also straightforward:

 ```
 visitBraceNode: aBraceNode